Welcome to Breakthrough2Change Counselling

 Cancellations which are made less than 24 hours before the booked session will still be charged.

-No. I am a qualified psychotherapist and I do not have any medical qualifications.
-So I can not diagnose mental health conditions or offer any advice about medications for mental health disorders or medical issues.
+No. I am a qualified psychotherapist.
+I do not have any medical qualifications.
+This means I can not diagnose mental health disorders or offer medical advice about medications for mental health disorders or medical issues.
+If you are seeking a mental health diagnosis it is best to consult with a medical doctor such as your GP, Psychiatrist or Clinical Psychologist.

-If you have a current active addiction the therapist will require you to be receiving treatment from Addiction Services.
-Preferably such treatment should already be in place before you start therapy with me.
+If you have a current active addiction the therapist may still work with you but you must be receiving treatment from Addiction Services.
+Preferably such treatment should already be in place before you make contact with me.

 No. It would not be possible to create enough 'safety' in-sessions to provide 'emotionally focused couple therapy'.
 You may wish to contact a domestic abuse service for help such as the East Lindsey Domestic Abuse Service on 01507 609830.